Skip to Main Content

 Pinewood Springs, CO

-My wife and I live in the Southern Rockies on the east slope of the Long's Peak Massif and work in libraries along the Front Range.
-At the end of 2008, I founded the Bijou Poetry Review of which I am the current editor.
-Right now, I'm really into haikai, hiking, and skating miniramp.
+My wife and I live in the Southern Rockies on the East slope of the Long's Peak Massif and work in libraries along the Front Range.
+Right now, I'm really into haikai, hiking, and tracking.
 Someday I hope to be able to grow a beard, but it isn't looking good.